Zadar Airport has grown in importance since Ryanair arrived in 2007. A guide to flights, parking, transfers, car rental and more.

 - History of the airport in Zadar

 Liburnija Zadar runs the bus services from Zadar to the airport.
 Buses to the airport start at 05:30.
-They leave firstly from the old town bus station at Liburnska Obala, then stopping at the main bus station (platform 8).
+They leave firstly from the old town bus station at Liburnska Obala.
+The bus makes two stops before getting to the airport: at the main bus station (platform 8) and near the ferry port Gaženica (you will be able to enter the bus at the Crodux service station near the port).
 Tickets are 25 kuna one-way, and this includes luggage.

 The departure point from the airport into town is the front gate of the international arrivals terminal.
 The bus timetable is available online.